 Hamilton’s marketing courses focus on “positive societal transformation” and are offered by the A-LIST, one of the Marketing program’s four content-specific and career-focused curriculum “Pathways.”
 The ultimate goal of the A-LIST Pathway is to produce future business leaders with the understanding that profit-maximization and societal well-being are not mutually exclusive.

-Outside of the classroom, Hamilton is co-advisor for the LMU Marketing Society and a faculty advisor for the LMU Chapter of TEDx.
+Outside of the classroom, Hamilton is co-advisor for the LMU Marketing Society and a former faculty advisor for the LMU Chapter of TEDx.
 Prior to LMU, he was an instructor at Syracuse University, a market research analyst, and worked for a collegiate athletics marketing department.

 As for what advice he has for future LMU students?

 “Use this time to figure out who you truly are,” Hamilton said.
 “You are going to have a very unique learning experience so embrace it, enjoy it, and immerse yourself in it.”